SteveBenner/mac-osx/README.md

-# Mac OS X Scripts
+# macOS scripts
-This is my personal collection of scripts and Automator Workflows for use on Mac systems.
+This is my personal collection of scripts and Automator Workflows for use on macOS systems.

-#### TODO:
-- create a file watcher that can automatically inject ruby scripts into `.workflow` packages on `.rb` file modification--after all, they're just XML files under the hood
-- reorganize this repo and make it easier to install scripts and services

 ## AppleScripts
-Place contents within in `/Users/$USER/Library/Scripts/` to install.
+To install, place `.scpt` files in `~/Library/Scripts/`.

 - `toggle-function-keys`

-    Toggles operation of function keys between special keyboard actions, (such as volume controls) and normal function keys.
-Helpful for smaller keyboards.
+    Toggles keyboard mode between *F1-F12* and special function keys.
 - `resize-rhosimulator-iphone`

     Automatically resizes the [RhoMobile](http://rhomobile.com/) [RhoSimulator](http://docs.rhomobile.com/en/2.2.0/rhodes/simulator) iPhone window at application start.
+Used for testing and development of cross-platform apps.

 ## Automator Workflows
-I use these workflows to create contextual menu services for handy tasks like compression.
-Place contents of this directory in `/Users/$USER/Library/Services/` to install.
+Various contextual menu services.
+To install, place `.workflow` files in `~/Library/Services/`.

 - `Scan-with-DaisyDisk`